Reading 5–7 Arsenal: Background

 This game marked the tenth occasion that Reading and Arsenal had played each other, with the Gunners favourites to win the tie.
 They had won all ten previous meetings with "The Royals"; their most recent meeting had come in the Premier League in April 2008, which the Gunners won 2–0.
 Arsenal were aiming to reach the last eight of the League Cup for the tenth successive season.

 Pre-match, Arsenal stood 6th in Premier League, some six points off the top; in contrast Reading were 18th and one of two winless sides.
 Arsenal had started the Premier League season well, not losing until the sixth match and not conceding until the fourth, a 6–1 home win over Southampton; however defeats to Chelsea and Norwich City had pushed them down the table.
 Meanwhile, Reading, newly promoted after winning the Championship the previous season, had struggled to get to grips with the English top-flight.
 A 1–1 home draw with Stoke City on the opening day was followed by four defeats in the next seven matches, which left them 19th; however, the Royals had a game in hand, after their away game against Sunderland was postponed due to a waterlogged pitch.

-However, a pair of 3-2 wins, first at home to Peterborough United, and then at Queens Park Rangers in the League Cup had set up the tie with Arsenal, who had thrashed Coventry City 6–1 at the Emirates Stadium in the third round.
+However, a pair of 3–2 wins, first at home to Peterborough United, and then at Queens Park Rangers in the League Cup had set up the tie with Arsenal, who had defeated Coventry City 6–1 at the Emirates Stadium in the third round.

-The two sides had first met on 16 February 1935, in the FA Cup fifth round, where a solitary goal from Cliff Bastin handed the visiting Gunners a 2–0 victory.
+The two sides had first met on 16 February 1935, in the FA Cup fifth round, where a goal from Cliff Bastin resulted in a 1–0 away victory for Arsenal.
 They would meet a further three times before the turn of the century-all in domestic cup ties-and it was not until the 2006–07 Premier League season that the two sides would meet in league competition.
 Arsenal won both games, 4–0 at the Madejski and 2–1 at Highbury.

-Arsenal had up to that point scored 21 times against Reading; the Royals had, on the other hand, scored just four times in the fixture.
+Arsenal had up to that point scored 21 times against Reading; the Royals had, conversely, scored just four times in the fixture.